Amruta Khanvilkar filmography

 She had three notable releases in 2022, a downtrodden girl in Sachin Kundalkar's love drama Pondicherry, a strong-headed homemaker of Maratha army general in Abhijit Deshpande's pan-India historical film Har Har Mahadev, and Chandramukhi, in which she starred as the titular Tamasha performer; all three marked critical and commercial success.
-Continuing to take on diverse roles across films and web series, Khanvilkar had four web series released in 2024, including the cybercrime thriller Video Cam Scam, a Disney+ Hotstar action drama Lootere and an intense crime thriller 36 Days earned critical acclaim, and also appeared in Like Aani Subscribe, exploring social media issues, and portrayed Maharani Yesubai in the historical epic Dharmarakshak Mahaveer Chhatrapati Sambhaji Maharaj: Chapter 1, which became a major box-office success.
+Continuing to take on diverse roles across films and web series, Khanvilkar had four web series released in 2024, including the cybercrime thriller Video Cam Scam, a Disney+ Hotstar action drama Lootere and an intense crime thriller 36 Days earned critical acclaim, and also appeared in Like Aani Subscribe, exploring social media issues, and portrayed Maharani Yesubai in the historical epic Dharmarakshak Mahaveer Chhatrapati Sambhaji Maharaj, which became a major box-office success.

 She has also produced and starred in the music videos Akkal Yeu De (2022) and Ganaraj Gajanan (2023) under her label Amrit Kala Studios.
 In 2024, she launched her live theatrical dance production World of Stree in association with the UN-accredited NGO 'earth', blending classical and semi-classical music and dance to explore themes central to womanhood.